andrewjfreyer/jurabridge/README.md

 #### Double Ristretto Custom Recipe

-For example, here is a brew sequences I use for stronger, more traditionally extracted espresso.
+Here is a brew sequence I use for stronger, more traditionally extracted espresso.
 It  pulls two ristretto shots back to back, each at roughly 30ml.
 This results in a much more flavorful and properly extracted whole shot.
-A technique like this is viable and does not waste coffee, as each grind operation only includes 7-10g of coffee, compared against the 20-30 of a traditional espresso pull.
+A technique like this is viable and does not waste coffee, as each Jura grind operation only uses 7g of coffee, compared against the ~15g of a traditional espresso pull.

 ```
 Topic:    jurabridge/command